-9.5.
+10.6.
 Time Handling in Windows VMs

 For Windows guests, time is initially driven from the control domain clock, and is updated during VM lifecycle operations such as suspend, reboot and so on.
-Citrix highly recommends running a reliable NTP service in the control domain and all Windows VMs.
+Citrix recommends running a reliable NTP service in the control domain and all Windows VMs.

-So if you manually set a VM to be 2 hours ahead of the control domain (for example, using a time-zone offset within the VM), then it will persist.
-If you subsequently change the control domain time (either manually or if it is automatically corrected by NTP), the VM will shift accordingly but maintain the 2 hour offset.
-Note that changing the control domain time-zone does not affect VM time-zones or offset.
+If you manually set a VM to be 2 hours ahead of the control domain (for example, using a time-zone offset within the VM), then it will persist.
+If you subsequently change the control domain time (either manually or, if it is automatically corrected, by NTP), the VM will shift accordingly but maintain the 2 hour offset.
+Changing the control domain time-zone does not affect VM time-zones or offset.
 It is only the hardware clock setting which is used by XenServer to synchronize the guests.

-When performing suspend/resume operations or live relocation using XenMotion, it is important to have up-to-date XenServer Tools installed, as they notify the Windows kernel that a time synchronization is required after resuming (potentially on a different physical host).
+When performing suspend/resume operations or live relocation using XenMotion, it is important to have up-todate XenServer Tools installed, as they notify the Windows kernel that a time synchronization is required after resuming (potentially on a different physical host).